5 topics - 20 points. Half points are allowed

 METHOD OF JUDGING – KSA DESERT BRED CLASSES -non ECAHO

 - Classes will be judged comparatively by 5 judges.
 A Call judges shall be appointed by the Show Organizer.

 - The Call Judges shall instruct the Ring Master prior the start of the class on how she/he intends to run the class.
 The Call Judge will maintain order if the class through the RM.

-- All horses entered in the class shall enter the ring, at a trot, one after another, in clockwise direction and upon completing their circuit line up along the rail and wait until all horses are in the ring.
+- All horses entered in the class shall enter the ring, at a trot, one after another, in a anti-clockwise direction and upon completing their circuit line up along the rail and wait until all horses are in the ring.

-- Once all horses are in the ring, the horses will be walked collectively in clockwise circular direction using as much of the rig as is deemed necessary.
+- Once all horses are in the ring, the horses will be walked collectively in an anti-clockwise circular direction using as much of the rig as is deemed necessary.

 - Whilst the horses are walking, and before beginning individual inspections, the Judge shall instruct the Ring Master to call all the exhibits in to a preliminary line up.
 All horse remain in the show ring.

 - Each horse will then be called forward for an individual inspection